Why Some Trees Fail Days After a Storm Instead of During It

 These questions help separate normal storm cleanup from actual tree risk.

-For Florida homeowners, the safest move is to inspect from a distance, document visible changes, keep people and vehicles away from suspicious trees, and get professional guidance when a damaged tree could hit a home, driveway, fence, pool cage, or neighbor’s property.
+Some trees fail after a storm because the storm weakens them before they actually fall.
+Saturated soil, root movement, hidden decay, cracked limbs, and canopy weight can all lead to delayed failure.
+For Florida homeowners, the safest move is to inspect from a distance, document visible changes, keep people and vehicles away from suspicious trees, and call ProTreeTrim at (855) 498-2578 when a damaged tree could hit a home, driveway, fence, pool cage, or neighbor’s property.